 15. Display Baseboard Name

 The motherboard or mainboard is one of the most crucial hardware components of your system.
 It is also known as baseboard and system board.
-You can pass the keyword baseboard-product-name as an argument to the –string parameter for obtaining this information.
+You can pass the keyword baseboard-product-name as an argument to the –string parameter to obtain this information.

 $ sudo dmidecode -s baseboard-product-name $ sudo dmidecode --string baseboard-product-name